National Issue

 Between 2016-2018, California saw 21 cases in which the use of an ERPO helped prevent a mass shooting.5

 In Maryland, 302 ERPO petitions were filed in the first three months after an ERPO law was put into effect in October of 2018.
-Just under half of those cases (148) resulted in 1-year ERPOs being issued and in four of those cases, the gun owners posed a “significant threats” to schools.6
+Just under half of those cases (148) resulted in a 1-year order being issued, and in four of those cases, the gun owners posed a “significant threat” to schools.6

 Yes!
-Multiple studies have shown that a majority of Americans support extreme risk protection laws.
+Multiple studies have shown that a majority of Americans support the temporary transfer of firearms away from those who are deemed to be in crisis.

 1. Duke University School of Law